310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Hmm… The yellow area must be lemon flavor, huh~ The blue area is probably soda flavor?
+hmm… the yellow area must be lemon flavor, huh~ the blue area is probably soda flavor?

-Ehehe, we get to enjoy all kinds of flavors, then~ I am glad we bought this.
+ufufu, we get to enjoy all kinds of flavors, then~ i am glad we bought this.

-The taiyaki should have cooled down by now, too.
-This fish is enough for me.
+the taiyaki should have cooled down by now, too. this fish is enough for me.

-I am much more happy like this~♪
+i am much more happy like this~♪
 {% endbubble %}

 ## Chapter 11